Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 ![](./images/interconnect-brokered.png "An AMQ Broker is attached to the mesh")

 In the instructions below you will be adhering an AMQ Broker to Region-2 where messages will be persisted before they cross to Region-1.
 Please note that the entire *Routing Mesh* acts as a single logical cluster, therefore, the location of where the AMQ Broker is attached is not critical.

+>**Good to know:**
+*Interconnect* never takes ownership of a message, it only wires connectivity between ends.
+Furthermore, in the *AMQP* specification, anything can be an *AMQP* client, that includes *Brokers*, meaning *Interconnect* could enable a transition path from one broker to another, as if one was an *AMQP* producer and the other an *AMQP* consumer.

 <br/>